-The aircraft operates to all the obvious regional destinations like Kuala Lumpur, Bangkok, Yangon, Jakarta and Taipei, but where you have to be careful with the A330 is that you’ll also see it operating longer flights too, for example Singapore to Seoul, Perth and Brisbane.
+The aircraft operates to many of the obvious regional destinations like Kuala Lumpur, Bangkok, Yangon, Jakarta and Hanoi, but where you have to be careful with the A330 is that you’ll also see it operating longer flights too, for example Singapore to Osaka.

 A330 Business Class